Brown Cotton Initiative - Information

 Brown Cotton textile has been produced with maximum economic and environment responsibility.
 The crop is rain-fed and pesticide free with zero stress on natural resources.
 All hands involved in the production process right from the farmer to the weaver earn a fair price and living wages.

 Sustainability of a textile is not only in the production process.
+True nature of sustainability becomes the responsibility of the consumer.

 Establishing a value for Brown Cotton textile